tschm/cradle/README.md

 This command will:

-* Resolve and install the repo-launcher package in a temporary environment.
+* Resolve and install the qcradle package in a temporary environment.
-* Execute the repo-launcher command.
+* Execute the qcradle command.

 **Note**: If you plan to use a tool frequently, consider installing it permanently using uv: